bacalhau-project/bacalhau/docs/examples/data-engineering/DuckDB/index.md

 - Concurrent large changes, to multiple large tables, e.g. appending rows, adding/removing/updating columns
 - Large result set transfer to client

 In this example tutorial, we will show how to use DuckDB with Bacalhau.
-The advantage of using DuckDB with Bacalhau is that you don’t need to install,  there is no need to download the datasets since the datasets are already there on IPFS or on the web.
+The advantage of using DuckDB with Bacalhau is that you don’t need to install, and there is no need to download the datasets since the datasets are already there on IPFS or on the web.

 ## TD;lR